Figueira Cid

-Figueira Cid (born 18 January 1957), is a Portuguese actor and filmmaker.
+Figueira Cid (born 18 June 1957), is a Portuguese actor and theatre director.
 He has acted in both European and African films across three decades of cinema career.
 He is most notable for the roles in the films, Ministério do Tempo, Até Amanhã, Camaradas and The masked avenger: Lagardère.

 Personal life

 He was born on 18 January 1957 in Lisbon, Portugal.